kelias/Jarloo.Sojurn/README.md

 Why was it made?
 ----------------

-Sojurn was developed as an experiment to explore Caliburn.micro and Mahapps.metro, and as such provides a great example application to get you familiar with these technologies.
-With that in mind it is a fully flushed out, and functional application.
+Sojurn was originally deveoped to explore new technology, it's since been adapted to ensure you can track your tv watching no matter how you view.
+If you view a show on regular tv, Netflix, or streaming over the internet, Sojurn provides you a platform to keep track of what you have seen, as well as track when new content is released.

 About the code
 --------------

 Sojurn is written in C# using WPF and MVVM.
-It uses Caliburn.micro and MahApps.metro.

-Requires .NET Framework 4.6 for the current main branch.
-There is a branch for 4.5.1 as well.
+Requires .NET Framework 4.6.

 For more info:
 http://www.jarloo.com/sojurn-the-tv-app/